simp/simp-doc/docs/changelogs/latest.rst

   system.

-  * The module is now extensively tested against large numbers of environments but will still cause load if a large number of environments are spawned at once.
+  * The module is now extensively tested against large numbers of environments but will still cause load if a large number of environments are created at once.

 * Fixed a bug where some SSL settings could not be set in the puppetserver